tansengming/tansengming.github.com/software/_posts/2017-08-09-how-not-to-crash.md

 layout: post
 ---

-I [fixed a Javascript bug with the Stripe Rails gem](https://github.com/Everapps/stripe-rails/pull/73) and wanted to write a system test for it.
-Unfortunately I run tests for the gem on multiple versions of Rails and system tests only started appearing with Rails 5.1.
-What could I do?
+I [fixed a Javascript bug on a gem](https://github.com/Everapps/stripe-rails/pull/73) and wanted to write a system test for it.
+Unfortunately the gem's tests run on multiple versions of Rails and system tests only started appearing with Rails 5.1.
+Here's a few approaches I tried to stop it from crashing on Rails 4.

-## Setup
 According to the Rails docs you need two files to get started with system tests,

 ```ruby